 Save Time and Money with Progent's Online Consulting and Troubleshooting Services

 Progent is an established provider of online consulting and troubleshooting services for business networks based on Microsoft, Cisco and Apple technology.
 Online support eliminates the costs and delays associated with travel, and Progent's technical expertise and skill with remote support makes it possible to deliver fast and affordable solutions for even the most complex issues.
 Progent has provided online consulting, software development, and remediation services to organizations of all sizes in every state in the U.S. (see Progent's customer testimonials).
 Progent's veteran IT consultants, developers and troubleshooting experts include one of the country's largest independent teams of Cisco CCIE-certified network consultants and are available for tasks of any size when you need them.
 If required, Progent can also provide on-premises consulting in major metropolitan areas across the United States.

 Contact Progent for Help with Lync Server 2013

 To contact Progent about consulting services for Lync Server 2013, call 1-800-993-9400 or visit Contact Progent.

-For small and mid-sized companies throughout the U.S., Progent's Microsoft-authorized consultants offer network assistance and IT consulting support for the entire family of Microsoft .NET Enterprise Servers, Microsoft Windows Server 2012 R2, Microsoft Windows Server 2008, and Microsoft Windows Server 2003.
-Progent's planning, installation, update, and consulting capabilities cover system design, deployment, and administration help for
+For small companies throughout the United States, Progent's Microsoft-certified experts can provide network help and IT consulting support for the whole family of Microsoft .NET Enterprise Servers, Windows Server 2012 R2, Microsoft Windows Server 2008, and Microsoft Windows Server 2003.
+Progent's planning, integration, optimization, and support services cover system design, configuration, and administration outsourcing for

 project management and documentation, local and remote

-If your organization requires fast online support from a Microsoft certified engineer, visit Progent's Urgent Remote Technical Help.
+In case your organization is looking for immediate online support from a Microsoft certified consultant, go to Progent's Emergency Remote Computer Help.

-Find out more information about Progent's Consulting Services for Microsoft .NET Server Technology.
+Learn more details about Progent's Consulting and Support Services for Microsoft .NET Servers.